Job Opportunities

 Possession and proof of a good driving record as evidenced by freedom from multiple or serious traffic violations or accidents for at least two (2) years duration.

 The specific statements shown in each section of this job description are not intended to be all inclusive.
 They represent typical elements and criteria necessary to successfully perform the job and meeting the needs of the district.
-The job description does not constitute an employment agreement between the employer and the employee and is subject to change by the employer as the needs of the employer and requirements of the job change.

-Application, cover letter and resume should be submitted to the District office by email at staff@tumalo.org or you may drop all three documents off in person at our District office located at 64697 Cook Avenue.
-To view full job announcement visit our website at: http://www.tumalo.org
+This full-time position is being advertised December 2024 until filled.
+Applications and resume should be submitted to the District office at [email protected] To view full job announcement visit our website at: https://www.tumalo.org/employment

 Top candidates will receive an interview, and interviews will be held until the position is filled.
 Start date is flexible and negotiable, but candidates are encouraged to be ready, willing, and able to start as soon as possible.